mkocikowski/esbench/README.md

 The intention is to provide sample data to verify that the 'rig is working' and to familiarize the user with observation data.

-The first argument to play with is 'n', the only non-keyword parameter, which specifies the total number of documents to be inserted into the test index.
-Default value of 100, which results in an index of just 2.9MB, but allows the benchmark to run in just few seconds.
+The first argument to play with is 'maxsize', the only non-keyword parameter, which specifies the total number of documents to be inserted into the test index, or the total byte size of data to be inserted.
+Default value is 1mb allows the benchmark to run in just few seconds.
 Running:

-	esbench run 100000
+	esbench run 5gb

-will result in an index of 4.7GB, which starts to yield meaningful performance information.
+will result in an index of about 4.8GB, which starts to yield meaningful performance information.
 Experimenting with queries, and the various parameters (try adjusting the number of segments or optimize calls) will yield interesting changes.
 Depending on the specified logging level, you will see information somewhat like that when running the benchmark:

 	[...]
+    INFO:esbench.bench:loaded 169 lines into index 'esbench_test', size: 10501511 (10.00MB)
+    INFO:esbench.bench:optimize call: 4.04s
-	INFO:esbench.bench:beginning observation no: 9, 2013-10-17T22:50:59Z
+    INFO:esbench.bench:beginning observation no: 10, 2013-12-20T01:10:09Z
+    INFO:esbench.bench:ran query 'match_no_rnd' 100 times in 0.48s
-	INFO:esbench.bench:ran query 'match_abs' 100 times in 1.27s
+    INFO:esbench.bench:ran query 'match_abs' 100 times in 0.29s
-	INFO:esbench.bench:ran query 'match' 100 times in 1.32s
+    INFO:esbench.bench:ran query 'match' 100 times in 0.48s
-	INFO:esbench.bench:ran query 'mlt' 100 times in 0.28s
+    INFO:esbench.bench:ran query 'mlt' 100 times in 0.12s
-	INFO:esbench.bench:ran query 'match_srt' 100 times in 1.39s
+    INFO:esbench.bench:ran query 'match_srt' 100 times in 0.66s
-	INFO:esbench.bench:finished observation no: 9, id: 3f519b57, time: 4.260
+    INFO:esbench.bench:finished observation no: 10, id: 32baae87, time: 2.033
-	INFO:esbench.bench:recorded observation into: stats/obs/3f519b57
+    INFO:esbench.bench:recorded observation into: esbench_stats/obs/32baae87
+    INFO:esbench.bench:load complete; loaded total 2626 lines into index 'esbench_test', total size: 105182234 (100.00mb)
+    INFO:esbench.bench:recorded benchmark into: esbench_stats/bench/4c5b7f33
     [...]

-As data is stored into the 'stats' index, you can access it raw (see the last log line for the URL).
+As data is stored into the 'esbench_stats' index, you can access it raw (see the last log line for the URL).
 Once you've done that, you'll see why you want to use the 'show' command, described in the next section:

-	curl -XGET localhost:9200/stats/obs/3f519b57
+	curl -XGET localhost:9200/esbench_stats/bench/4c5b7f33

 The 'show' command